cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 As with any change to your Gemfile, be sure to run `bundle install` to generate an updated Gemfile.lock.

-The auto configuration will overwrite your database connection information in your application.
-So, for example, if you are writing a Rails application, cf-autoconfig will overwrite your database.yml file.
-If you don't want your database.yml file to be overwritten, you need to configure your services manually.

 ## <a id='cf-runtime'></a>CF Runtime Gem ##